RumoOr/Snips-Neustart/README.md

 4. During installation you will get asked for your `WolframAlpha API key` and the path of your `GCA file`

-5. You can debug potential errors with `sam service log` or `snips-skill-server`
+5. You can debug potential errors with `sam service log` and `snips-skill-server`

 ## Usage